Direct Request Process

 The Residential Tenancy Branch is pleased to be launching changes to the Substituted Service Process to provide more efficient service.
 These changes will be in place July 28, 2014, though applications will be accepted using the previous process until August 29, 2014

-Applicants must use the revised form RTB-13 Application for Substituted Service which will be updated on this website on July 25, 2014 when applying to serve the Notice of Hearing package in a different way than required by the Act.
+Applicants must use the revised form RTB-13 Application for Substituted Service when applying to serve the Notice of Hearing package in a different way than required by the Act.
 The applicant can file the Application for Substituted Service and pay the $25 filing before filing an Application for Dispute Resolution to seek permission to serve the Application for Dispute Resolution and Notice of Hearing substitutionally.

 Rules of Procedure Revised